 - Adjunct employees are those who are not contracted as full-time employees, and are employed on a quarter by quarter basis with no expectation of employment continuing beyond their current contract.
+Assignments are limited to no more than a full-timefull-time load as defined in Section 10.A.2.
+Fall, Winter, and Spring quarters and no more than 12 credits Summer quarter.
 New adjunct faculty will be placed on Step 1 of the Adjunct Faculty Salary schedule.
 Adjunct faculty perform the following Instructional Functions: - a.
-Plan, prepare and instruct in all modalities with best practices - b.
-Conduct appropriate and frequent assessment of student performance and provide feedback so students are aware of their performance throughout the quarter - c.
-Assume professional responsibilities for the education, health, safety, and welfare of students during the employee's work day and notify relevant personnel of safety and maintenance needs. - d.
+Plan, prepare and instruct in all modalities with best practices - Conduct appropriate and frequent assessment of student performance and provide feedback so students are aware of their performance throughout the quarter

+- c.
+Assume professional responsibilities for the education, health, safety, and welfare of students during the employee's work dayworkday and notify relevant personnel of safety and maintenance needs. - d.
 Provide accommodations and accessible instruction in accordance with guidelines determined by Disability Resource Services that are in alignment with applicable state and federal laws. - e.
-Utilize appropriate industry technology and campus approved technology - Coordinate with other instructors, departments, and community partners to achieve course, program and/or college learning outcomes - g.
-Advise new and enrolled students - h.
-Maintain and update existing course/program curriculum as needed - i.
-Complete mandated state and federal training, and reporting requirements

-2. Associate Faculty Status
+Utilize appropriate industry technology and campus approved technology - f.
+Coordinate with other instructors, departments, and community partnersadvisory boards (if applicable) to achieve course, program and/or college learning outcomes - g.
+Advise new and enrolled students - h.g.
+Maintain and update existing course/program curriculum as needed - i.h.
+Complete mandated state and federal training, and reporting requirements - 2.
+Associate Faculty Status - a.

-- a.
 New adjunct faculty will be informed of the process to become an associate faculty after the second satisfactory evaluation.
 Adjunct faculty who maintain at least 66% of a fulltime load during nine (9) of the previous twelve (12) quarters, excluding summer quarter, shall be eligible to apply for Associate Faculty Status for the subsequent academic year.
 The process includes maintaining a professional development plan and supervisor evaluations.
 The faculty member will submit and maintain a portfolio of activities to the dean which demonstrates continuous improvement as well as engagement with the college over the course of the (9) to (12) quarters.
 This portfolio will be housed in the college learning management system and shall include the following documents: - i.
 The candidate's Teaching Philosophy (TP) - ii.
-Example syllabi, assignments, and assessment strategies

-- Documentation of three (3) Professional Development Activities within three (3) years, according to the professional development plan that identifies priorities for professional growth - iv.
-A minimum of three (3) supervisor evaluations in accordance with Article 8, Section 4.C. - b.
-The dean will grant or deny status.
+Example syllabi, assignments, and assessment strategies - Documentation of three (3) Professional Development Activities within three (3) years, according to the professional development plan that identifies priorities for professional growth - iv.
+A minimum of three (3) supervisor evaluations in accordance with Article 8, Section 4.C. - The dean will grant or deny status.
 If approved, Associate Faculty Status would take effect at the start of fall quarter.
 If denied, the faculty member has the right to: - repeat quarterly activities to improve performance over the course of the next academic year, then present updated materials to the Dean; or - ii. end the process and continue to instruct as an adjunct; or - iii. appeal the decision to the appropriate Vice President within 10 calendar days